DIPlib/diplib/doc/src/main.md

 \section main_support Support

-The *DIPlib* project was originally developed at the Pattern Recognition Group of Delt University of Technology, in the Netherlands. *DIPlib 3* is being developed primarily by volunteers, but has had some financial support from:
+The *DIPlib* project was originally developed at the Pattern Recognition Group of Delft University of Technology, in the Netherlands. *DIPlib 3* is being developed primarily by volunteers, but has had some financial support from:

 - A European Research Council grant to Bernd Rieger, TU Delft